wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

    Results often need to have a financial component which meet cost accounting principles.

-   Because the size and complexity of enterprise organizations make decisions time-consuming to propagate, enterprises must strive to move from reactive to proactive and predictive.
+   Because the size and complexity of enterprise organizations make decisions time-consuming to propagate, enterprises must strive to move from reactive to proactive to predictive.

-   So enterprise visualizations over time need to look ahead to identify <strong>trends</strong> rather than just looking backward.
+>   So enterprise visualizations over time need to look ahead to identify <strong>trends</strong> rather than just looking backward.

    Additionally, enterprise users and managers need to create their own reports and visualizations.

 ## 4. Global scale

-   Global operations means that translations in various languages become available together.
+   Global operations means that <strong>translations</strong> in various languages become available together when the product ships.

    Also, when a large business goes down globally, a lot of money is lost.
    So to reduce recovery time for live databases faltering, an enterprise would <strong>log-ship</strong> every single add or update across the sea to a duplicate hot site ready to take over.